NFL playoff selections, predictions: the Packers stun the 49ers, the Chiefs drive the Titans in the championship games

 The arrival of the postseason conference championship round leaves us with three elections to make this year, including the big game in South Florida.
 We hope to end the season on a high note, and we are already in that direction with the luck we had in the division round.
 The Packers, 49ers and Chiefs won victories as favorites, and the Ravens' loss to the Titans was the only surprise.

-Depending on the spread point differentials for the NFC and AFC championship games, it may be considered unlikely that there will be more surprises.
+Depending on the opening point differentials for the NFC and AFC championship games, it may be considered unlikely that there will be more surprises.

-In the game for the AFC title, Kansas City opened as a 7 1/2 point local favorite over Tennessee, which is obviously no stranger to postseason surprises by defeating New England and Baltimore in the first two rounds. .
+In the game for the AFC title, Kansas City opened as a 7 1/2 point local favorite over Tennessee, which is obviously no stranger to postseason surprises having defeated New England and Baltimore in the first two rounds. .
 Similarly, the game for the NFC title was opened to a relatively large extent, with San Francisco as a 7-point local favorite over Green Bay.

-Given those lines, it would probably be wise to go with chalk with our selections directly for the conference championship round.
+Given those lines, it would probably be wise to make chalk with our selections directly for the conference championship round.
 Such an approach worked well for us last week.

 But where is the fun in that?

-With all of the above in mind, here are our NFL playoff selections, predictions for the AFC and NFC championship games.
+Given all of the above, here are our NFL playoff selections, predictions for the AFC and NFC championship games.
 All odds are courtesy of SportsInsider.com.

 MORE: Get the latest NFL odds and Sports Insider betting tips